Enzidayo/Polyu_AAE2004_group3/README.md

 A350:(0.76*90* 103.075+20* 103.075+2500)*8= $92894.64

-A321 is the most suitable flight.
+Answer is 13 flights of A321

 ### Discussion

 ## Task2